Automated Genomic Interpretation via Concept Bottleneck Models for Medical Robotics: Experiment

 \subsection{Classification Performance}

 We first evaluate the automated genomic interpretation module in terms of classification performance, benchmarking it against six representative classifiers on two datasets: (1) our in-house gag dataset and (2) the LANL HIV dataset.
 The baselines include \textit{XGBoost}, \textit{KNN}, \textit{SVM}, \textit{CNN}, \textit{LASSO}, and \textit{Logistic Regression}.
 All models are trained with identical train/val/test splits, capacity-matched within $\pm$20\%, and evaluated using Accuracy, F1 Score, and AUROC.
 Thresholds are fixed based on validation data.
-We report mean results (single run here; three-seed mean$\pm$std will be reported in the final version).
+All experiments were repeated three times with different random seeds, and the reported results correspond to the average performance across runs.

-Across both datasets, three consistent findings emerge: (1) \textbf{Traditional baselines} such as KNN provide reasonable but clearly inferior performance, highlighting the difficulty of the task.
+As shown in Table~\ref{tab:gag_cls}, Table~\ref{tab:hiv_cls}, across both datasets, three consistent findings emerge: (1) \textbf{Traditional baselines} such as KNN provide reasonable but clearly inferior performance, highlighting the difficulty of the task.
 (2) \textbf{Strong baselines}---XGBoost, CNN, Logistic Regression, and LASSO---achieve accuracy $\geq$0.97 and AUROC $\geq$0.88, showing that both tree-based ensembles and deep neural networks are capable of extracting relevant sequence features.
 (3) \textbf{Our module} surpasses these baselines by further improving F1 and AUROC while maintaining top-level accuracy.
 Importantly, these gains are achieved through an interpretable concept bottleneck, confirming that accuracy and interpretability are not mutually exclusive.
 Since all models share identical splits, hyperparameters, and comparable parameter counts, improvements can be attributed to the module design rather than implementation bias.
 These results demonstrate that the automated genomic interpretation module achieves state-of-the-art classification while retaining an interpretable reasoning process.